ingrammicro/concerto/README.md

 54b7d6b5d8a5974f2c000002   Microsoft Azure       [subscription_id cert_management_certificate]          [server]
 5579b79bd8a5978602000002   Softlayer             [username api_key]                                     [server]
 ```
-Take also into account that you should have configured your credentials before, using the Web UI or concerto settings cloud_accounts create.
+Take also into account that you should have configured your credentials before (ask to your Concerto account provider about this).
 We will choose Digital Ocean, whose ID is `53f0f09ad8a5975a1c000010`.

 The server's FQDN will be formed using one of your domains, and a given hostname.
 You can bring your own domains using Concerto Web UI or CLI command concerto dns_domains subcommands.